Senior Extra Curricular Activities

 Upper Four spend a week in Cumbria staying at an Outdoor Centre in the Lake District.
 The week has a cross-curricular theme which includes English and Drama as well as personal development through outdoor and adventurous activities and teamwork.
 New entrants to Westfield at this age quickly settle in and make new friends.
 Girls may choose to do their Bronze Duke of Edinburgh's Award.
 Girls also take part in outdoor pursuits and adventurous activities through Round Square conferences and visits.

-Everyone is expected to play a full and active part in a busy programme of extra-curricular activities ranging from trampolining, 'Zumba' and fencing to Amnesty International, Passport for Life and Environmental groups.
+Everyone is expected to play a full and active part in a busy programme of extra-curricular activities ranging from trampolining, running, athletics and design club to the UNESCO club, Passport for Life and Environmental groups.
 We aim to develop in the girls environmental awareness, not only in their thinking but also in a practical sense.